Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 The Texans coach deserves credit for reshaping his offense around Watson's skills, but his late-game decision-making didn't fit the offensive juggernaut O'Brien had constructed.
 You can't buy a Ferrari and spend your entire drive across the country in the right lane.
 In doing so, O'Brien cost the Texans possible wins against the Patriots and Seahawks.

 After Watson spent most of Week 3 decimating the Patriots' defense, O'Brien went conservative at the exact moment when his former boss Bill Belichick would have tried to seal things.
-The Texans faced a 4th-and-1 from the Patriots' 18-yard line with a two-point lead and 2:28 to go.
+The Texans faced a fourth-and-1 from the Patriots' 18-yard line with a two-point lead and 2:28 to go.
 The Patriots were down to one timeout and would have had two chances to stop the clock, so a conversion would have given the Patriots the ball back with no more than 30 seconds left (and possibly ended the game with a touchdown or a second conversion).
 Instead, the Texans kicked a field goal to turn a two-point lead into a five-point lead and dared Tom Brady to drive down the field on their defense.
 He did so with 23 seconds to spare.

 Five weeks later, O'Brien got conservative in a different way.
 Watson ran for a first down to get the ball to his own 20-yard line at the two-minute warning with a four-point lead.
-The Seahawks had all of their timeouts, but one first down would have basically wrapped the game up.
+The Seahawks had all of their timeouts, but one first down would have basically wrapped up the game.
 In a game in which Watson had thrown for 407 yards and run for 62, O'Brien ... handed the ball to Lamar Miller three times.
-The Seahawks used their three timeouts, and on 4th-and-2 from his own 28-yard line, O'Brien decided that the chances of punting with his defense keeping the Seahawks from scoring a touchdown were better than his chances of either converting a fourth-and-two or stopping the Seahawks from punching the ball in the end zone from 28 yards out.
+The Seahawks used their three timeouts, and on fourth-and-2 from his own 28-yard line, O'Brien decided that the chances of punting with his defense keeping the Seahawks from scoring a touchdown were better than his chances of either converting a fourth-and-two or stopping the Seahawks from punching the ball in the end zone from 28 yards out.
 The Seahawks scored in three plays.

 Doug Pederson's success going for it on fourth down in 2017 should encourage coaches with great offenses to trust them on fourth-and-short in key moments.
 (Likewise, as Pederson noted, coaches should learn from Doug Marrone's letting the Patriots off the hook in the AFC Championship Game.)
-Coaches work too hard during the week to hurt themselves with poor decisions on 4th-and-short.
+Coaches work too hard during the week to hurt themselves with poor decisions on fourth-and-short.
 Yes, they're going to take some heat if they go for it late in a game and the decision doesn't go their way.
 But Pederson showed throughout last season that the upside is worth the risk.
 The Texans have to place their faith in Watson & Co.

 What to expect from Watson coming off knee injury?